Presentation

 Speak with Authenticity

-• Maintain a tone that’s professional yet approachable.
+• Maintain a professional yet approachable tone.

 Use Evidence Wisely